Lyquix/tpl_lyquix/docs/css.md

 ## Fonts

-It loads a base Google Fonts: Open Sans (sans-serif), Playfair Display (serif), and Roboto Mono (monospace) to provide consistent look across devices even if no other custom fonts are defined.
+It loads three base Google Fonts: Open Sans (sans-serif), Playfair Display (serif), and Roboto Mono (monospace) to provide consistent look across devices even if no other custom fonts are defined.

 Creates several variables for assigning fonts to HTML elements.
 You should use the same variables when creating your custom rules.